charliecalvert/CloudNotes/Prog282/Week05-CanvasGrid.md

 draw different bitmaps to the screen for different characters.
 For instance, an NPC marked by a 1 would have blue colored bitmap, those marked with 2 a red color, etc.
 * Run your game from AWS with UpStart.
+* Refactor CanvasGrid03 from Prog282-Hints repository per our discussion
+on Monday, and check it in to your repository in a directory called Week05-CanvasRefactor.

 The addition of a second 12 X 12 array means that you will have to have two nested for loops, or check for the state of your second array